Seweryn Wysłouch: Biography

-Seweryn was equally involved in numerous initiatives outside of the university.
+Wysłouch was equally involved in numerous initiatives outside of the university.
 During the inter-war period he was a member of the Senior Ramblers Club (Klub Włóczęgów Seniorów), a small, influential academic society linked to Marshal Józef Piłsudski and his government.
 In 1948 he took part in the organisation of the Regained Territories Exhibition and from 1949 to 1953 he presided over the Wrocław branch of the Western Institute, a scientific research society focusing on the Western provinces of Poland.
 Wysłouch co-founded the Silesian Institute in Opole and was its president from 1957 to 1960.